alvisespano/Lw/doc/spec.md

     g 11
 ```

-which computes a partially-applied functional value that is *missing the last argument*.
+which computes a partially-applied functional value of type `forall 'a. 'a -> int * 'a` that is *missing the second argument*.
 Recursion works as usual, as well as conditional expressions:

 ```ocaml